 If the varicocele is painful, if one testicle is smaller than the other, or if you are suffering fertility problems, your doctor might suggest treatment.
 There are two options.

-Sometimes, treating a varicocele can improve your fertility.
+Sometimes, treating a varicocele can improve fertility.

 Talking about varicoceles

-Talk to your partner, other family members, and your doctor about your symptoms.
+If you are worried about a varicocele, talk to your partner, other family members, and your doctor about your symptoms.
 Your doctor will be able to rule out other more serious conditions, such as testicular cancer, if they examine you.

 If you're worried about the possibility of infertility, discussing it with your partner and your doctor can help.